 Quick Guide to Virtual Power Purchase Agreements

-Virtual Power Purchase Agreements (VPPAs), also known as Synthetic Power Purchase Agreements or Contract for Differences, are a popular kind of renewable energy contracting structure that provides a financial hedge against future energy fluctuations.
-The structure supports bringing new, clean renewable energy onto the grid on behalf of the offtaker, and opens the door for meeting an organization’s sustainability goals as well as additional marketing opportunities.
-While the VPPA structure can be a complicated undertaking, working with a partner like Urban Grid will help ensure your organization achieves their renewable energy goals, while limiting exposure to unnecessary risks.
+A Virtual Power Purchase Agreement (VPPA), also known as a Synthetic PPA, or Contract for Differences, is a popular type of renewable energy contracting structure that provides a financial hedge against future energy fluctuations.
+The VPPA structure supports bringing new, clean renewable energy onto the grid on behalf of the offtaker, and opens the door for meeting an organization’s sustainability goals as well as additional marketing opportunities.
+While the Virtual PPA can be a complicated undertaking, working with a partner like Urban Grid will help ensure your organization achieves their renewable energy goals, while limiting exposure to unnecessary risks.

-A VPPA is a contract structure in which a power buyer (or offtaker) agrees to purchase a project’s renewable energy for a pre-agreed price.
-In this agreement, the project receives the market price at the time the energy is sold.
+renewable energy for a pre-agreed price.
+In this agreement, the utility-scale solar project receives the market price at the time the energy is sold.

-If the market price is greater than the fixed VPPA price, the offtaker receives the difference.
+If the market price is greater than the fixed VPPA price, the offtaker/buyer receives the difference.

-If the market price is less than the fixed VPPA price, the offtaker pays the project to make up the difference.
+If the market price is less than the fixed VPPA price, the offtaker/buyer pays the project to make up the difference.

-In this way, a VPPA is a financial hedge against volatile electricity prices.
+In this way, a Synthetic PPA acts as a financial hedge against volatile electricity prices.
 Typically, the buyer receives the project’s Renewable Attributes, or Renewable Energy Certificates (RECs).
 Because there is no physical delivery of power, the VPPA is a great option for large electricity consumers with a fragmented/distributed electric load to support the development of new renewable energy resources.

 Is a VPPA a Contract to Buy Energy?

-With a VPPA, there is no physical delivery of power to the buyer’s load centers.
+With a Synthetic PPA, there is no physical delivery of power to the buyer’s load centers.
 In fact, the buyer will continue to pay their utility bills as they always do.
-A VPPA is a purely financial agreement that acts as a hedge on electricity prices.
+A Virtual PPA is a purely financial agreement that acts as a hedge on electricity prices.
 Additionally, the buyer receives the Renewable Energy Credits (RECs) as part of the VPPA, which allows the buyer to make claims regarding their greenhouse gas reductions and renewable energy purchase.
 Those with a financial background will recognize this structure as a Contract for Differences (CFD) or financial fixed-for-floating swap.

-A VPPA guarantees the project a fixed price for its output, which is critical for developers that are looking to finance new projects.
+A Synthetic PPA guarantees the project a fixed price for its output, which is critical for developers that are looking to finance new projects.
 The energy and bundled RECs acquired through a VPPA are directly attributable to new “additional” renewable energy facility which is adding new clean energy to the grid and displacing fossil fuels.
 The project would not happen “but for” the VPPA and it is thus truly “additional” and impactful.
-As corporate compliance and reporting on energy use and emissions faces increasing scrutiny, procuring bundled RECs will be the best practice for meeting corporate renewable energy goals.
+As corporate renewable energy procurement and reporting on energy use and emissions faces increasing scrutiny, procuring bundled RECs will be the best practice for meeting corporate renewable energy goals.

 Positive Net Present Value